Lawliar/CO3/README.md

     4. Microchip SAMD51
     5. NXP K66F

-## current llvm support:
-- Both instrumentation and symbolic backend are built on LLVM-14.

 ## Prerequisite

 ### llvm prebuilt

+- Both llvm pass and orchestrator are built on `LLVM-14`.

+- This is also needed to build the firmware.

 - Download llvm-14.0x pre-built and unzip to deps/llvm through `tar -xf <llvm-14>.tar.gz -C ./deps/llvm/`.
     - If you are using docker to build orchestrator, you still need this step.
     However, instead of the pre-built for you hosting OS, you can just use [llvm-prebuit-ubuntu](https://github.com/llvm/llvm-project/releases/download/llvmorg-14.0.0/clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz)

 ### arm cross compiler:

-- This is only needed to build the firmware image.
-Simply select that one fitting your situation from [arm-gnu-toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
-Unzip it to `deps/arm` and make sure the CMakeLists.txt under the firmware source code points to it.
+- Simply select that one fitting your situation from [arm-gnu-toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
+- Unzip it to `deps/arm` and make sure the CMakeLists.txt under the firmware source code points to it.
 The version that we use is **11.3.rel1**.

 ### dependent packages

 - `sudo apt install autoconf automake libtool`
-- python3 with `pyserial`
+- python3 install with `pyserial`

 ## submodule initialization:

 - `git submodule init`
 - `git submodule update`

 ### boost:

 - cd to deps/boost
 - `git submodule init`
 - `git submodule update`